The software mindset shift

 Once you’ve started to think like a software company, you can start to think about scale.
 This is more than using Amazon Azure or other cloud technologies.
 This is about recognising that the way to build amazing companies is to have exponential organizations that can scale beyond their limited means.
 When you see companies of ten people scaling worldwide, it’s not just because they’re using cloud platforms but because everything they’re building can scale really quickly.

 This exponential mindset has reached other parts of operations.
 Even marketing is now designed to scale, whether it’s viral marketing or the way digital onboarding experiences are planned.
-The next generation of company is thinking about how to build things with an exponential capability.
+The next generation of a company is thinking about how to build things with an exponential capability.

-Amazon are a fantastic example of how companies of the future should think: at their heart they’re a retail store, but they’re a software company first.
+Amazon is a fantastic example of how companies of the future should think: at their heart they’re a retail store, but they’re a software company first.
 Whether you’re a retailer or a bank there are things you can learn from that approach.

 Once you make the shift to software development as an ongoing part of what you do without clearly defined end goals, you’re on the way to adopting the broader venturing mindset.
 This notion of venturing into foreign territory and forever exploring is a huge part of thinking and acting like a great startup would today.